-This page highlights (1) open-source tools and teaching tutorials developed, (2) my publications over the course of my research career.
+This page highlights (1) open-source tools and teaching tutorials developed, (2) my publications:

 Open-Source Software and tutorials